PrefectHQ/prefect/docs/tutorials/docker-flow-runner.md

 DockerFlowRunner(image="my-custom-tag")
 ```

+When using a custom image, you must have the `prefect` Python package installed and available from the default `python` command.

 ### Adding requirements to the default image

 If you have some Python dependencies, but do not want to build your own image, our default image supports dynamic installation with `pip`.